harshalpatil2012/DevUtils/Misc/fb.md

 - Leveraged technical expertise to enhance decision-making in cross-functional planning and review meetings.
 - Led successful upgrades to JDK 17 and Spring Boot 3, improving system performance and capabilities.
 - Conducted JMeter performance testing to optimize system efficiency.
-- Participated in 4 Mastercard care events, demonstrating commitment to corporate social responsibility.
+- Participated in 4 MA care events, demonstrating commitment to corporate social responsibility.
 - Regularly attended guild sessions, contributing to and learning from the broader engineering community.

 ## Areas for Future Growth
-- Continue to seek opportunities to innovate and think big, potentially exploring new technologies or methodologies that could benefit Mastercard's fraud detection capabilities and overall system performance.
+- Continue to seek opportunities to innovate and think big, potentially exploring new technologies or methodologies that could benefit MA's fraud detection capabilities and overall system performance.
 - Further develop skills in cross-functional collaboration and communication to drive even greater impact across teams and geographies, particularly in aligning technical solutions with business strategies.
 - Seek out additional leadership development opportunities to enhance ability to mentor and grow team members, with the goal of building a high-performing, innovative engineering culture.
 - Focus on further improving the release cycle and exploring additional automation opportunities to increase team productivity and software quality.
-- Explore opportunities to contribute more strategically to Mastercard's long-term technical vision and roadmap.
+- Explore opportunities to contribute more strategically to MA's long-term technical vision and roadmap.

 ## Conclusion

-Throughout this review period, I have consistently demonstrated my commitment to Mastercard's values and objectives.
+Throughout this review period, I have consistently demonstrated my commitment to MA's values and objectives.
 My technical expertise, leadership skills, and dedication to continuous improvement have allowed me to make significant contributions to our team's success and the broader organization's goals.
 I have not only met but exceeded expectations in most areas, driving improvements in system performance, release efficiency, and overall engineering practices.

 My ability to balance strategic improvements with critical issue resolution showcases my versatility and commitment to both long-term goals and immediate business needs.
 The successful upgrades to JDK 17 and Spring Boot 3, along with the implementation of performance testing and quality assurance practices, highlight my focus on keeping our technology stack current and efficient.

 Moving forward, I am excited to continue growing in my role, taking on more strategic responsibilities, and further developing my leadership skills.
-I am committed to driving innovation, fostering a culture of excellence within our engineering teams, and contributing to Mastercard's continued success in the ever-evolving financial technology landscape.
+I am committed to driving innovation, fostering a culture of excellence within our engineering teams, and contributing to MA's continued success in the ever-evolving financial technology landscape.